shreyas18jan/vue-password-generator/README.md

 <br>
 <br>
 <br>
-<b>Upcoming Enhancment:</b> Allow a phrase and include it to be the part of the password by implementing an interesting a logic
+<b>Upcoming Enhancement:</b> Allow a phrase and include it to be the part of the password by implementing a logic